xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 ### Single project index {#extsearch_single}

-<p>To use the external search option, make sure the following options are enabled in Doxygen's configuration file:</p>
+To use the external search option, make sure the following options are enabled in Doxygen's configuration file:

 <pre><code>SEARCHENGINE           = YES